-Six different commercial fisheries operating in Alaska waters within the range of this stock were monitored for incidental take by fishery observers during 1990-97: Bering Sea (and Aleutian Islands) groundfish trawl, longline, and pot fisheries, and Gulf of Alaska groundfish trawl, longline, and pot fisheries.
-No humpback whale mortalities were observed for any of these fisheries.
+Six different commercial fisheries operating in Alaska waters within the range of this stock were monitored for incidental take by fishery observers during 1990-98: Bering Sea/Aleutian Islands groundfish trawl, longline, and pot fisheries, and Gulf of Alaska groundfish trawl, longline, and pot fisheries.
+One humpback whale mortality wasobserved in the Bering Sea/Aleutian Islands groundfish trawl fishery in 1998.
+Average annual mortality from observed fisheries was 0.2 humpbacks from this stock (Table 25).
+Note, however, that the stock identification is uncertain and the mortality may have been attributable to the central stock of humpback whales.
+Thus, this mortality is assigned to both the central and western stocks.

-An additional source of information on the number of humpback whales killed or injured incidental to commercial fishery operations is the self-reported fisheries information required of vessel operators by the MMPA.
-During the period between 1990 and 1997, there were no fisher self-reports of humpback whale injuries or mortalities from interactions with commercial fishing gear in any Alaska fishery within the presumed range of the Western North Pacific humpback whale stock.
-Self-reported fisheries data are incomplete for 1994, not available for 1995, and considered unreliable after 1995 (see Appendix 4).
+An additional source of information on the number of humpback whales killed or injured incidental to commercial fishery operations is the self-reported fisheries information required of vessel operators by the MMPA.During the period between 1990 and 1998, there were no fisher self-reports of humpback whale injuries or mortalities from interactions with commercial fishing gear in any Alaska fishery within the presumed range of the Western North Pacific humpback whale stock.
+Logbook data are available for part of 1989-1994, after which incidental mortality reporting requirements were modified.
+Under the new system, logbooks are no longer required; instead, fishers provide self-reports.
+Data for the 1994-95 phase-in period is fragmentary.
+After 1995, the level of reporting dropped dramatically, such that the records are considered incomplete and estimates of mortality based on them represent minimums (see Appendix 4 for details).

 Strandings of humpback whales entangled in fishing gear or with injuries caused by interactions with gear are another source of mortality data.
 The only fishery-related humpback stranding in an area thought to be occupied by animals from this stock was reported by a U. S. Coast Guard vessel in late June 1997 operating near the Bering Strait.
 The whale was found floating dead entangled in netting and trailing orange buoys (National Marine Mammal Laboratory, Platforms of Opportunity Program, unpubl. data, 7600 Sand Point Way NE, Seattle, WA 98115).
 With the given data it is not possible to determine which fishery (or even which country) caused the mortality.
 Note, that this mortality has been attributed the Western North Pacific stock, but without a tissue sample (for genetic analysis) or a photograph (for matching to known Japanese animals) it is not possible to for certain (i.e., it may have belonged to the Central North Pacific stock).
-Averaging this mortality over the 5-year period 1993-97 results in an estimated annual mortality of 0.2 humpback whales from this stock.
+Averaging this mortality over the 5-year period 1994-98 results in an estimated annual mortality of 0.2 humpback whales from this stock.
 This estimate is considered a minimum because not all entangled animals strand and not all stranded animals are found, or reported.